-Without a doubt, the most famous and loved of Ramiz Barquet's sculptures in town, has been on the Malecon for decades and has a beautiful and romantic love story to back it up too...
+It is without a doubt, the most famous and loved of Ramiz Barquet's sculptures in town, it has been on the Malecon for decades and has a beautiful and romantic love story to back it up...

 A couple sits, close together, looking into the distance to the town, the sea, the hills, and jungles, enjoying the moment together, in love, a love that lasts, in the case of these metal beings, maybe, forever.

-It's one of the oldest sculptures on the Malecón, the Seahorse statue was unveiled in 1976, "Nostalgia" became part of the seaside boardwalk by a donation of a group of citizens and the local government, on May 31, 1984, by the then Governor of Jalisco, Enrique Álvarez del Castillo.
+It's one of the older sculptures on the Malecon, the Seahorse statue was unveiled in 1976, "Nostalgia" was the second one placed here.
+It became part of the seaside boardwalk thanks to donations by a group of citizens and the local government, on May 31, 1984, by the then Governor of Jalisco, Enrique Álvarez del Castillo.

-The story behind the sculpture has both Ramiz and his wife Nelly Barquet as main actors, it's the memory of a love story that surmounts many tests and errors, that finally after decades ends in their marriage.
+The story behind the sculpture has both Ramiz and his wife Nelly Barquet as main actors, it's the memory of a love story that surmounts many tests and errors, that finally after decades ends with marriage & happiness.

 In the words of the artist: